vijay-kumar2001/grilli-brand-website/LEARNINGS.md

 * Practiced proper cleanup, repo structure, and documentation (including a detailed README and LEARNINGS case study).
 * Deployed the project on **GitHub Pages and Vercel**, and debugged real hosting issues like video behavior and asset paths.
 * Strengthened my debugging skills, workflow habits, and product thinking, including how I present and ship a project publicly.
+* Learned how to properly host and showcase walkthrough videos using YouTube Unlisted thumbnails, avoid repo bloat from large media, and polish the README with reliable, GitHub-friendly assets.

 It’s not just a static page — it’s a full learning journey that pushed me much closer to real-world front-end engineering.